airpair/aws-lambda-stream-processing/post.md

 is presented with JSON containing information about the event's source and content.

+> Another way to run Node.js?
+Why bother?
+> - Everyone

+In a way, Lambda is a (pretty unique) Platform as a Service.
+A typical PaaS offering might offer to serve your Ruby (or whatever) web app, but Lambda takes the "serve" part out and replaces it with "reactively run".
+The instance your Lambda function runs on isn't running all the time, and you can have as many functions as you can trigger running at once.

 This post is a tour of the powerful ways you can use (or misuse) Lambda to react to events.
 First, we'll tour a sample application I built that generates a static site from markdown files in S3, then we'll examine how that